Dubai: Economy

 In 2012, the Global City Competitiveness Index by the Economist Intelligence Unit ranked Dubai at No. 40 with a total score of 55.9.
-According to its 2013 research report on the future competitiveness of cities, in 2025, Dubai will have moved up to 23rd place overall in the Index.
+According to its 2013 research report on the future competitiveness of cities, Dubai will rank 23rd overall in the Index in 2025.
 Indians, followed by Britons and Pakistanis are the top foreign investors in Dubai real estate.

 Dubai has launched several major projects to support its economy and develop different sectors.
 These include Dubai Fashion 2020 and Dubai Design District, which is expected to become a home to leading local and international designers.
 The AED 4 billion first phase of the project was completed in 2015.

 As of March 2024, Dubai began operating the world's biggest waste-to-energy facility, which will power approximately 135,000 homes.

-In July 2024, Dubai signed an agreement to develop a logistic hub for food, fruits, and vegetables that is planned to be the largest of its kind in the world.
+In July 2024, Dubai signed an agreement to develop a logistics hub for food, fruits, and vegetables, planned to be the world's largest of its kind.
 UAE Minister of Finance Sheikh Maktoum bin Mohammed was present at the signing.

 In 2024, the city of Dubai ranked 12 out of 142 cities in the Smart City Index.